RodolfoGaspary/Windows-Shutdown-Timer/README.md

-"# Windows-Shutdown-Timer"\n
+"# Windows-Shutdown-Timer"
-This is a Shutdown Timer App for Windows.\n
+This is a Shutdown Timer App for Windows.
 It's coded in python and turned into an exe file using pyinstaller.